sourcegraph/app/README.md

-# Sourcegraph App issue tracker
+# Cody app issue tracker

-This is the dedicated issue tracker for [Sourcegraph App](https://docs.sourcegraph.com/app) - _the lightweight, single-binary version of Sourcegraph that runs on your local machine._
+This is the dedicated issue tracker for [the Cody app](https://docs.sourcegraph.com/app) - _the lightweight, native desktop application that connects your local code to our AI coding assistant, Cody._

 ## Quick links